 Because this breed loves to get involved in everything, enjoys taking part in activities and is extremely loyal, they make a fantastic family pooch.
 They'll bond well with children once trained.

 Overall, they’re extremely sweet-natured and loving with their family.
 The Husky cross Collie is often called comical and expressive by their owners, often leaving the whole family howling with laughter!
 They love to involve themselves in the conversation - quite literally - with their expressive, but not aggressive, barks.

-This Husky crossbreed is also super affectionate and craves the human touch.
+This mixed dog breed is also super affectionate and craves the human touch.
 Yes, that means lots of cuddles and nuzzling on the sofa - perfect for any dog lover!

 On the downside, Husky cross Collie dogs are somewhat ‘needy’ - their strong family bonds mean they can’t be left alone for long without suffering from separation anxiety.
 They’re also natural hunters, meaning they might chase smaller animals if not thoroughly trained.

 We’ve already mentioned how much energy the Husky cross Collie has!
+The Collie Husky mix requires a lot of exercise.
 This pooch is happiest with regular exercise, constant play-time and lots of mental stimulation through games, toys, sports and puzzles.

 Training & Socialisation

 We mentioned how sweet, loving and lovely these pups were - but that’s only when they’re well-trained and socialised.
-Due to the Husky cross Collie’s higher than average intelligence, a stubborn streak can sometimes show its face.
+The Husky cross Collie’s is highly intelligent and because of that, a stubborn streak can sometimes show its face.